brevzin/cpp_proposals/2011_pipeline/pipeline.md

 ```

 The reversed lookup doesn't compile due to [stl2 #640](https://github.com/ericniebler/stl2/issues/640)
-but let's ignore that part for now.
+(but will if [@P2017R0] is adopted), but let's ignore that part for now.
 It's hard to interpret what's going on in
 that second line due to the inside-out reading that is necessary - there's a lot
 of back and forth.
 With the pipeline rewrite operator, we could rewrite this
 function to be entirely left-to-right: